netrisai/docs/tutorials/softgate-software-provisioning.rst

 SoftGate PRO is the high performance version that takes advantage of DPDK and SmartNIC technologies.

-Check hardware requirements and BIOS configuration here.
+Check hardware requirements and BIOS configuration :doc:`here</SoftGate-PRO-installation>`.

 **Install the Netris Agent**